 United Kingdom: ?

-Rwanda: Use of unused wireless capacities, including satellite, in developed countries and in particular in developing countries, to provide access in remote areas, especially in developing countries and countries with economies in transition, and to improve low-cost connectivity in developing countries.
+Rwanda: Absence of use of unused wireless capacities, including satellite, in developed countries and in particular in developing countries, to provide access in remote areas, especially in developing countries and countries with economies in transition, and to improve low-cost connectivity in developing countries.
 Special concern should be given to the Least Developed Countries in their efforts in establishing telecommunication infrastructure.

-Egypt: Use of unused wireless capacities, including satellite, in developed countries and in particular in developing countries,
+Egypt: Utilize the unused wireless capacities, including satellite, in developed countries and in particular in developing countries, least developed countries, and countries with economic in transition

 USA: Unclear what the challenge is

-to provide access in remote areas, especially in developing countries and countries with economies in transition, and to improve low-cost connectivity in developing countries.
-Special concern should be given to the Least Developed Countries in their efforts in establishing telecommunication infrastructure.
+Cuba: Consider the utilization of the unused wireless capacity, including satellite, in developed countries and in particular in developing countries least developed countries, and countries with economic in transition, to provide access in remote areas and to improve low-cost connectivity in developing countries, while respect their national legislation.
+Special concern should be given to the least developed countries in their efforts in establishing telecommunication infrastructure.

 Creation of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information Society

-Rwanda: Creation of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information Society,
+Rwanda: Lack of of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information Society,

-ICANN: Creation of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information Society,
+ICANN: Creation of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information Society, for example those that encourage the development of local language content.

 Identification of best practices in ICT Applications and provision of policy guidance on how they may be mainstreamed.

-IdentificationRwanda: best practices in ICT Applications and provision of policy guidance on how they may be mainstreamed.
+Rwanda:Use of identified best practices in ICT Applications and provision of policy guidance on how they may be mainstreamed.

 Universal access to information consumption and production, in the framework of the respect of the moral and economic right of the authors.

-IFLA: Universal access to information consumption and production, in the framework of the respect of the moral and economic right of the authors.
+IFLA: Universal access to information consumption and production, in the framework of the respect of the moral and economic right of authors and users.

-Rwanda: Universal access to information consumption and production, in the framework of the respect of the moral and economic right of the authors.
+Rwanda: Universal access to information consumption and production and respect of the moral and economic right of the authors.

 ICANN: Deleted,merged